Skip to content

 other Set[T]

-The other set to intersect with.
+The set to intersect with.

 required